omanshardt/js-event-handling-patterns/README.md

 		document.querySelector('#button-1').removeEventListener('click', listenerFunction);
 	});

 As functions are objects in javascript, they can have properties and methods as every other object can have.
-One pre-defined method is the method `call`.
-This can be used to set the execution context by passing it in as the first argument.
+One pre-defined method is the method `call`, what can be used to set the execution context by passing it in as the first argument.
 In this example we set the event's catching element (that we can refer with the `this` keyword within the listener function) as the execution context by passing it in as the first argument.
 The second argument is the event object.
 And that's it.
 Within the business logic function we now also can access the event-catching element with the `this` keyword.
 The event object is passed in as first argument (though being the second argument in the call-method).
 Again for convenience reasons we give this argument a name `e` or `event`.

 **Conclusion**